grahampugh/munki-catalog-admin/README.md

-Munki-Catalog-Admin
+Munki-Do
 --------------

-Munki-Catalog-Admin enables the manipulation of Munki packages via the web.
+Munki-Do enables the manipulation of Munki packages via the web.
 Specifically:

 1. Packages: manage your production workflow by adding packages to a specific catalog in bulk.
 2. Manifests: create/delete manifests, and manage the contents of manfifests.
 3. Catalogs: view the contents of catalogs.

-Munki-Catalog-Admin is an altered version of MunkiWebAdmin (v1) from Greg Neagle:
+Munki-Do is an altered version of MunkiWebAdmin (v1) from Greg Neagle:

 * https://github.com/munki/munkiwebadmin